cyrillglockner/bonsaiai.github.io/source/includes/library-reference/_event.html.md

 to be fed into the simulator.

-Assign values to a `SimulateEvent` by assigning a dictionary whose fields match the state schema.
+Assign values to a `SimulateEvent` by assigning a dictionary whose fields match the state type.
 You will need to set the values before the next `Simulator.get_next_event` call.
 The values get sent back to the brain during the call to Simulator.get_next_event.